Ozzie Albies Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.29 team ERA that ranks 14th among all MLB pitching staffs.
+- The Padres' 4.16 team ERA ranks 12th across all league pitching staffs.

-- The Padres rank 12th in baseball in home runs allowed (17 total, one per game).
+- The Padres rank 13th in baseball in home runs surrendered (18 total, one per game).

-- Weathers (1-0) gets the start for the Padres, his third of the season.
+- Snell makes the start for the Padres, his fourth of the season.
+He is 0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched.

-- In his last appearance on Tuesday, the lefty tossed five innings against the New York Mets, giving up one earned run while surrendering three hits.
+- The left-hander last appeared on Wednesday against the New York Mets, when he tossed five innings, allowing four earned runs while giving up six hits.

+- In three games this season, the 30-year-old has a 7.62 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .327 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.